Pokémon Ranger: Setting

 Pokémon Ranger is set in the Fiore region.
 The region's name originates from the Italian word for flower.
 The Go-Rock Squad is the resident crime syndicate of this region.
 Fiore itself does not have any native Pokémon, but has many Pokémon from other regions.
 It also does not have any Pokémon Trainers.
 All people who live with Pokémon keep them outside of Poké Balls, like pets, as Pokémon are never trained here.
 Fiore is located quite some distance from the other regions of the Pokémon world up to the third generation.
 It is a relatively small island region that is quite mountainous.
-There are four major settlements in Fiore, each named after the season it constantly experiences — Ringtown (spring) to the west, Fall City (fall) to the east, Wintown (winter) at foot of mountains to the north and Summerland (summer) on an island to the south.
+There are four major settlements in Fiore, each named after the season it constantly experiences: Ringtown (spring) to the west, Fall City (fall) to the east, Wintown (winter) at foot of mountains to the north, and Summerland (summer) on an island to the south.
 The Krokka Tunnel connects Fall City and Ringtown.
-From there, one can also get to the Panula Cave, which is also accessible from Summerland's harbor via water vehicle (aka the AquaMole), the coldest spot of the Fiore region, hence ice Pokémon appearing there, including the legendary Regice.
+From there, one can also get to the Panula Cave—which is also accessible from Summerland's harbor via water vehicle (aka the AquaMole)—the coldest spot of the Fiore region, hence ice Pokémon appearing there, including the legendary Regice.
 It leads to Wintown, located on the foot of the Sekra Range.
-The Sekra Range is a 6500 ft mountain range that is notable for having a waterfall that can "fill the Capture Arena 23 times in one minute"; housing the Go-Rock Squad's base; a house high up where the residents inside will recharge the player's Styler; "Shiftree", a tree where five Shiftry live in and will attack the player all at the same time; and the Fiore Temple, an ancient temple mountain currently home to a lot of wild Pokémon, but with a strange door that will only open when you capture the 3 wanted Pokémon; where the game's climax takes place, located at the very summit of the Sekra Range.
+The Sekra Range is a 6500 ft mountain range that is notable for having a waterfall that can "fill the Capture Arena 23 times in one minute"; housing the Go-Rock Squad's base; a house high up where the residents inside will recharge the player's Styler; "Shiftree", a tree where five Shiftry live in and will attack the player all at the same time; and the Fiore Temple, an ancient temple mountain currently home to a lot of wild Pokémon, but with a strange door that will only open when you capture the three wanted Pokémon, where the game's climax takes place, located at the very summit of the Sekra Range.
 On the same island where Summerland is located on is a big jungle called the Olive Jungle.
 Numerous Bug- and Grass-type Pokémon live here, and in the center is a ruin, with the same symbols on Kyogre, called the Jungle Relic.
 In the past, Rangers came to the Relic to test themselves.
-There are four Challenges involving Dragon Pokémon, each representing one of the four classical elements: the Challenge of Destruction (Earth), the Challenge of Wind (Air), the Challenge of Fire and the Challenge of Water.
-These Pokémon are Flygon, Salamence, Charizard, and Kingdra respectively, as on the cover of Pokémon Ranger.
+There are four Challenges involving Dragon Pokémon, each representing one of the four classical elements: the Challenge of Destruction (Earth), the Challenge of Wind (Air), the Challenge of Fire, and the Challenge of Water.
+These Pokémon are Flygon, Salamence, Charizard, and Kingdra, respectively, as on the cover of Pokémon Ranger.
 It is said that should all four be cleared, a catastrophe will befall Fiore.
 After beating the game, the player may roam around free to do almost anything.
 There is also the Ranger Net for special missions after the main missions.
-In these missions, the main character is required to capture 3 legendary Pokémon not seen anywhere else in the game; Deoxys, Celebi, and Mew.
+In these missions, the main character is required to capture three mythical Pokémon not seen anywhere else in the game: Deoxys, Celebi, and Mew.
 If the code for the special Manaphy mission is unlocked, it can be used to get the Manaphy Egg, which can later be transferred to Pokémon Diamond, Pearl, and Platinum.